 “It’s the summer of 1995 and I’m standing in the Seoul Olympic Stadium holding the hand of a man I met just a month before, and am about to marry,” I hear my voice trembling through the microphone.

 I was always the shy girl growing up.
 I hid behind my mother when meeting strangers.
 Waited to be asked questions.
 Never raised my hand.
 Never talked back.
 Never wanted to make anyone uncomfortable.

 But this story was about to make me and others just that.

 I can barely breathe as I continue explaining my upbringing in the Unification Church including my participation in a mass wedding and arranged marriage when I was 20.
 How there, on the Astro Turf floor of the Seoul, Olympic Stadium, I committed to marrying a man I had met just a month before.
 How Rev. Sun Myung Moon, the founder of the Unification Church I was raised in, officiated the wedding and had matched me and my then husband using 8×10 photographs.
 How I ultimately left the marriage in what felt like a divorce from the church and my parents (who are still members in it).

 This story is one that, in the past, I could only tell in dark corners of bars.

 Stay quiet, stay small, stay perfect I’d tell the story.

 Speak it, get it out of you, TELL YOUR F&^&@# STORY it would yell back.

-Now, more than ever, our stories are needed as vehicles of hope, empathy and truth.
-Behind their blocked expression is our leadership.
-Our voice.
+Now, more than ever, your story is needed as a vehicle of empathy and truth.
+Behind its blocked expression is your leadership.
+Your voice.